Mario-F/hetzner-dyndns/README.md

 3. Fetch your domain record ids with: `./hetzner-dyndns --token 'your-api-token' records`
 4. Call update with record ID: `./hetzner-dyndns --token 'your-api-token' --record 'domain-record-id' update`

+There is also a docker image available: `docker run --rm -it ghcr.io/mario-f/hetzner-dyndns:latest myip`

 ## Development / Debugging

 There a serveral ways to easy start development and using live debugging provided by [delve](https://github.com/go-delve/delve)